bright-sparks/kodeWeave/README.md

 ### Todos

- - Add/Remove Library's
+ - Have Add/Remove Library's work in Teamwork
- - New files to work with live editor
- - Export all new files in a compressed zip file
  - Export your web app for native desktops using either [AppJS](http://appjs.com/) or [Electron](http://electron.atom.io/)
  - Incorporate Demos with editor
  - Export for the cloud